History of Sega

 This article needs to be rewritten to conform to a higher standard of article quality.
 After the article has been rewritten, you may remove this message.
 For help, see the How to Edit a Page article.

-On March 21, 2001, what was once unthinkable was finally a reality.
-Announcing their focus on software only two months prior, the first Sega game to be released on a Nintendo console became available.
-Being a port of the Dreamcast title Chu Chu Rocket on the Game Boy Advance, it was only the first of many titles to be released on hardware Sega once considered the competition.
-Any game early enough in development was moved from the Dreamcast to other hardware, and existing titles were quickly ported over to try and recoup the losses Sega had been incurring.
+A port of the Dreamcast title Chu Chu Rocket on the Game Boy Advance was the first title Sega released for a Nintendo console.
+In addition to this, any game early enough in development was moved from the Dreamcast to other hardware, and existing titles were quickly ported over to try and recoup the losses Sega had been incurring.

 Only two days before, Isao Okawa, President of Sega Japan, passed away, only days after donating $695.7 million USD to the company in an effort to get it out of the red.
 Even still, the fiscal reports released in March 2002 still put the company below the line of profitability for the fourth straight year.
 Although not nearly as far in the red as it had been the year previous, it was still painfully obvious that even after dropping out of the hardware market, that company was still in serious financial trouble.
 Though Okawa had briefly talked with Microsoft about the possibility of having Sega merge with their gaming division before his death, nothing had come of those talks.